microsoft/vcpkg/docs/maintainers/cmake-guidelines.md

     - For example: `"foo\nbar"` must be quoted.
   - Otherwise, if the argument contains a `\`, a `"`, or a `$`,
     that argument should be bracketed.
-    - The brackets should contain the least amount of `=` possible.
     - Example:
       ```cmake
       set(x [[foo\bar]])